Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 Oreskes was warned about his behavior by NPR's top attorney, Jonathan Hart, who said it could not recur.
 The report suggests that the network did not receive new specific complaints of misconduct toward NPR women.

 According to the Morgan Lewis report, subsequent concerns were raised to NPR's top executives over his expense account submissions involving interactions with women.
-His digital exchanges with younger women outside NPR, including journalists elsewhere, freelancers, job hopefuls and aspiring college reporters, also set off internal alarms.
+His digital exchanges with younger women outside NPR, including journalists elsewhere, freelancers, job hopefuls and aspiring college reporters, also set off internal alarms, according to two knowledgeable people.

 Colleagues said Oreskes used meals and drinks — ostensibly to discuss career advancement — as opportunities to engage in questionable conduct.